Meet the Apple Family

 Cortland: Red color with some green.
 Sweet with a little bit of tart flavor, not as crisp as other apples.
 Good for snacking, salads and baking.

 Empire: Dark red color.
-Juicy, crisp with a sweet-tart flavor.
+Juicy and crisp with a sweet-tart flavor.
 Good for any type of dish.

-Granny Smith: Light green color.
-Very tart and firm.
+Granny smith: Light green color.
+Citrusy, tart and firm.
 An excellent baking apple!

-Honey Crisp: Light red color with yellow background.
+Honey crisp: Light red color with yellow background.
 Crispy, juicy and sweet.
-A new variety that’s quickly become a popular snacking apple.
+A newer variety that’s become a popular snacking apple.
 Also good for salads and applesauce.

 Jazz: Red color with some yellow background.
 Sweet and tart, very crisp.
-A great snacking apple.
+A great baking and snacking apple.

 Jonagold: Red color with light yellow top.
 Firm, juicy and sweet-tart flavor.
 Great for both eating raw and baking.

 McIntosh: Deep red color.
-Tart, juicy and very soft texture.
+Tart, juicy and soft texture.
 Best eaten raw or to make applesauce.

-Rome Beauty: Bright red color.
+Rome beauty: Bright red color.
 Firm with a touch of tartness.
-Not great for eating raw, best for baking.
+Not great for eating raw, but best for baking.

 Appetizing apple ideas: